 A variety of habitats can be found in the Subregion.
-In terms of water resources, these habitats include both upland and wetland.
+In terms of water resources, these habitats include both upland and aquatic habitat.

-Upland habitat provides a buffer to wetland habitat as well as linkages to species through the landscape.
+Upland habitat provides a buffer to aquatic habitat as well as linkages to species through the landscape.
 Wetland areas provide habitat to innumerable species of flora and fauna.
-Wetland areas within the Subregion can be seen in Figure 10, and include:
+Wetland areas within the Subregion can be seen in Figure 11, and include:

-• Freshwater wetlands: Wetlands such as depressional marshes, lakes and ponds.
-For the purposes of this Subregional Plan, freshwater wetlands include man-made habitats such as flood control basins and ponds which may include areas of freshwater wetlands.
-It is important to note that although some spreading grounds and some stormwater Best Management Practices such as detention basins, swales and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria

-• Riverine wetlands: Streambed and wetlands associated with rivers and streams, including upper and lower riverine habitats and dry washes.
-Man-made habitats considered riverine wetlands include concrete-lined channels and soft-bottomed channels.
-Note that "riparian" is sometimes used to mean riverine wetlands.
+- Freshwater aquatic habitats: Aquatic habitats such as depressional marshes, lakes and ponds.
+For the purposes of this Subregional Plan, freshwater aquatic habitats include man-made habitats such as flood control basins and ponds which may include areas of freshwater aquatic habitats.
+It is important to note that although some spreading grounds and some stormwater Best Management Practices such as detention basins, swales and depressional areas, also provide ecosystem benefits, they belong under a separate category and should not be subject to the same protection criteria - Riverine aquatic habitats: Streambed and aquatic habitats associated with rivers and streams, including upper and lower riverine habitats.
+Man-made habitats considered riverine aquatic habitats include concrete-lined channels and soft-bottomed channels.
+Note that "riparian" is sometimes used to mean riverine aquatic habitats.

-Studies have found that the Subregion contains a number of distinct habitats that fall under the above described upland and wetland habitat:
+Studies have found that the Subregion contains a number of distinct habitats that fall under the above described upland and aquatic habitat:

 - Soft bottom channel with annually flooded riparian growth: Soft bottom areas which are lined with cobble, sediment and boulders allow growth of willows and other riparian vegetation.
-This habitat occurs in three areas: Willow Street to Pacific Coast Highway, Glendale Narrows from the Burbank/Western Channel confluence (Victory Boulevard) to just above the Arroyo Seco confluence, and in the Sepulveda Flood Control Basin from the dam to above Balboa Boulevard. - River bank: Earthen river banks can be found around the edges of some flood control basins, especially behind Hansen Dam - Freshwater marsh/cienega: This habitat, which was once common along the river, now occurs only in small areas of teh soft bottom channel - Open freshwater reservoirs: Constructed reservoirs and lakes within the Los Angeles River watershed that offer feeding and resting habitat to migrating birds include Silver Lake, Encino, Los Angeles, Pacoima and Tujunga reservoirs and spreading grounds.
+This habitat occurs in two areas: Glendale Narrows from the Burbank/Western Channel confluence (Victory Boulevard) to just above the Arroyo Seco confluence and in the Sepulveda Flood Control Basin from the dam to above Balboa Boulevard. - River bank: Earthen river banks can be found around the edges of some flood control basins, especially behind Hansen Dam - Freshwater marsh/cienega: This habitat, which was once common along the river, now occurs only in small areas of teh soft bottom channel - Open freshwater reservoirs: Constructed reservoirs and lakes within the Los Angeles River watershed that offer feeding and resting habitat to migrating birds include Silver Lake, Encino, Los Angeles, Pacoima and Tujunga reservoirs and spreading grounds.
 These form part of the "habitat system" to which the river belongs. - Floodplain forest: This habitat is characterized by willows and cottonwoods, with dense shrubby undergrowth.
 Once common along the river, remnants of this habitat now occur only in Whittier Narrows, Sepulveda and Hansen flood control basins. - Valley oak savanna: Once occurred in the western area of the river drainage.
 Now only disturbed remnants remain near the Chatsworth Reservoir and in Sepulveda Basin. - Alluvial scrub: Occurred on alluvial washes, or bajadas.
-Big Tujunga Wash contains the only remnant of this habitat. - Urban/suburban: This highly modified habitat type, with mostly exotic tree and shrub species, is typical of the lowland portions of the Los Angeles River.
+Big Tujunga Wash contains the only remnant of this habitat.

+- Urban/suburban: This highly modified habitat type, with mostly exotic tree and shrub species, is typical of the lowland portions of the Los Angeles River.
 The extensive urbanization of the flood plain and the channelization of the river and its tributaries have provided for the spread of this habitat type.
 While some native species survive, most native birds and animals do not adapt to this habitat. - Aerial: Animals that eat insects, such as bats, swallows and swifts, are common throughout the Los Angeles River watershed where conditions of vegetation, wind and topography produce ideal conditions for large concentrations of insects, and therefore, the species that feed on them.

-It has been determined that seasonal and permanent freshwater wetlands, lowland riparian forests and thickets, and alluvial scrub have been the most heavily impacted by urbanization and flood control programs.
-(The Biota of The Los Angeles River)
+It has been determined that seasonal and permanent freshwater aquatic habitats, lowland riparian forests and thickets, and alluvial scrub have been the most heavily impacted by urbanization and flood control programs.
+(The Biota of the Los Angeles River)